 ARTICLE I – Recitals

 This Agreement is for the purchase and sale of “Wholesale Electricity” in ERCOT.
 Transactions subject to this Agreement are more fully defined in the ERCOT Guides and in the individual Transaction Confirmations, all of which are incorporated herein by reference.
-1.2 Ancillary services (as defined by the ERCOT Guides and/or the PUCT) may not be purchased or sold under this Agreement.

 ARTICLE II – Definitions